Dear Lady Twist

 "Dear Lady Twist" is a song written and produced by Frank Guida, and performed by Gary U.S. Bonds.
 It reached #5 on the U.S. R&B chart and #9 on the U.S. pop chart in 1962.
 It was featured on his 1962 album Twist Up Calypso.

 The song ranked #32 on Billboard magazine's Top 100 singles of 1962.

 Background

 This song begins with a brief spoken dialogue, as Gary US Bonds asks a lady to dance the Twist with him, in which she replies that she does not know how to do it; the song itself becomes his reply.
 This song is also noted for the male backup singers repeating the phrase "Get up from your chair".
+The record was first released as "Dear Lady" in late 1961, but after the market frenzy associated with Chubby Checker's "The Twist", it was retitled "Dear Lady Twist" and re-released with that title in early 1962.